Texas Business Name Search: Everything You Need to Know

-- Certificates expire at the specially outlined term, or as a standard: ten years following the date of filing.
+- Certificates expire at the specially outlined term, or as a standard: 10 years following the date of filing.

 - If the filing entity decides to use the same assumed name, he or she must still file a new certificate for an assumed name before the expiration date of his or her current assumed name certificate.

 - If you did not file a certificate registering an assumed name with the office of the Secretary of State, nor with the county clerk’s office, and you’re no longer conducting business under that assumed name, you can file a statement of abandonment.

 Fees for Texas Business Names